advantaje/craft/README.md

 ## 💡 Pro Tips

+- **Start with Home**: Use the Home tab to lookup existing document metadata before beginning work
+- **Flexible Data**: Document lookup handles any number of fields - perfect for various document types
 - **Focus-driven UI**: The stepper highlights the step corresponding to your currently focused textbox
 - **Cyclical Process**: Step 3 is designed for iteration—generate reviews and apply feedback repeatedly
 - **Section Independence**: Each section maintains its own progress and can be worked on separately
 - **Completion Benefits**: Completed sections display as professionally formatted documents
 - **Custom Sections**: Add sections for any document type (Executive Summary, Methodology, etc.)
+- **Visual Feedback**: Look for checkmarks in tabs to track completion status across the entire workflow